Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-Another train headed in the same direction leaves San Francisco at 10:00 pm, averaging 90 mph.
+Another train headed in the same direction leaves Madrid at 12:00 am, averaging 90 mph.

 To the nearest tenth, how many hours after the second train leaves will it overtake the first train?